DataDog/datadog-api-client-java/DEVELOPMENT.md

 This project contains both Integration and Unit tests.
 __Never__ run the test suite against an organization with production data.
 The testing framework in this repository is JUnit, and can be executed via `mvn test`

+### CI Setup
+This project utilizes Azure Pipelines and Github Actions to perform CI test steps.

+This repository contains three types of tests:
+1) Integration tests - This runs real api calls to the Datadog API and runs assertions based on the responses.
+These tests requires a valid Datadog API and Application key.
+2) Integration tests with cassettes - This is the same set of tests from the Integration tests, however, these don't connect to the real Datadog api.
+Instead these tests playback a set of pre recorded real responses and run the assertions there.
+These types of tests don't require any secrets.
+3) Unit Tests - These tests utilize a set of fixture data to run assertions and don't connect to the Datadog API.
+These tests also don't require any secrets.

+Tests running in Github Actions are those that __require no__ secrets, to allow for PRs created from forks to run as expected.
+These are the unit tests and Integration tests with cassettes.
+These tests are run on each commit from a PR.

+Tests running in Azure Pipelines are those that __do require__ secrets, these being the Integration tests that connect to the Datadog API.
+These tests run only when a maintainer provides a github comment on the PR after performing a review.